austinjbay/austinjbay.github.io/_posts/2025-08-05-the-future-of-search-how-aeo-and-geo-are-replacing-traditional-seo.md

 image: /assets/images/path.jpg
 ---

-# The Future of Search: How AEO and GEO Are Replacing Traditional SEO

-## The Search Paradigm Is Shifting

 The way people search for information online has fundamentally changed.
 [Nearly 60% of Google searches ended without anyone clicking on a website in 2024](https://www.semrush.com/blog/zero-click-searches/), signaling a massive shift toward zero-click answers that provide instant information directly in search results.

 The rise of AI-driven interfaces is transforming how users interact with search engines.
 Platforms like Google’s AI Overviews, ChatGPT, and Perplexity are becoming the new front page of the internet, delivering comprehensive answers without requiring users to visit multiple websites.
 This shift represents more than just a change in user behavior—it’s a complete reimagining of how information is discovered and consumed online.